 If the blog post includes affiliate links, I will always add a disclosure to the top of the post to inform the readers of this.
 I will also add a disclosure if I am reviewing a gifted product.
 Scroll to the top of this post to see an example of a disclosure.

-I sometimes include a disclaimer if there are no sponsored links in the post, but I just want to clarify something about the post.
-See the note I added at the top of this post as an example.
+I sometimes include a disclaimer if there are no sponsored links in the post, but I just want to clarify something about the post, such as adding a trigger warning.

 4. Add photos, captions and ALT text